Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Framework

 \textit{Step 3: Model alignment using DPO.} Step 2 can mitigate toxicity in some cases, but we find that a biased toxicity classifier (from Stage 1) can still lead to toxicity even after Step 2.
 The problem is that all training samples are given equal weights during fine-tuning in Step 2.
 Therefore, we propose an additional \textit{model alignment step} that nudges the model towards the desired responses (based on our healing data), while mitigating toxicity.

 We leverage Direct Preference Optimization (DPO)~\cite{Rafailov2023DirectPO} for our model alignment step.
 While the original DPO proposal aligns a language model based on human preferences in model-generated responses, we craft the preference data using our healing data.
 DPO simplifies the computationally intense and complex process of RLHF, where a reward model is trained on human preference data and then aligns the LLM based on the reward model's feedback.
 DPO implicitly fits the reward function to the preference data by directly optimizing the policy using a binary cross-entropy loss objective.
-In our case, the DPO intentionally directs the model away from toxic language and toward the distribution of healing samples.

 Our preference data includes Stage 1–flagged toxic pairs and their healed versions from Stage 2.
 These samples share identical contexts.
 Each sample $s_i$ in the preference dataset $D$ is a triplet, $s_{i} = \{x^{(i)},y_{heal}^{(i)}, y_{toxic}^{(i)}\}$, where $x^{(i)}$ is the input context, $y_{heal}^{(i)}$ is the synthetic healing response and $y_{toxic}^{(i)}$ is the toxic response for the toxic sample.
 Given the sample $s_i$ and a chatbot $\pi$, DPO steers the chatbot $\pi$ towards increasing the likelihood of generating $y_{heal}^{(i)}$, and decreasing the likelihood of generating $y_{toxic}^{(i)}$.
 The DPO policy optimization function is given by:

-where $\pi$ is the chatbot obtained from Step 2 (model fine-tuning step) and $\pi_{ref}$ is the reference model which is frozen.
-We initialize $\pi_{ref}$ = $\pi$. $\sigma$ is the sigmoid function.
-The DPO's objective function would align the model using these preferences while ensuring that there is not much distribution shift from the reference model.
-DPO uses $\beta$ as a scaling parameter to control the divergence of $\pi$ from the reference model $\pi_{ref}$.
+where $\pi$ is the chatbot obtained from Step 2 (model fine-tuning) and $\pi_{ref}$ is a frozen reference model, initialized as $\pi_{ref} = \pi$. $\sigma$ is the sigmoid function.
+The DPO objective aligns the model using these preferences while minimizing distribution shift from $\pi_{ref}$, with $\beta$, a scaling parameter controlling this divergence.
+The optimization uses the log-probability ratio between $\pi$ and $\pi_{ref}$, enabling controlled shifts relative to the reference distribution rather than unconstrained reward maximization.
+This keeps the policy close to the reference manifold and reduces unreliable outputs.